vxmpycl1t/Drag-Race-Simulator/README.md

 * Lipstick Choices in Contestant Progress for Lipsync for your Legacy Format

 # Working on
-Currently I'm working on returning challenges as AS2, AS3 and S7
+Currently I'm working on returning challenges (AS3 and S7)
 # To do list (not in order)
  * Untucked *
  * Improve Team Challenges *